Edited: May 1, 2023

 Pink and orange tie dyed fabric hanging

 A no-sew bandana (left) is much quicker to make since you only have to cut out the squares.
-Cut using pinking shears to get the zig-zag edge that will reduce fraying, and for an extra hold you can use a fray preventer like Sullivan’s Fray Stop.
+To get a zig-zag edge that will reduce fraying, cut your bandana out using pinking shears.
+For extra hold, use a fray preventer on the edges.

-A sewn bandana (right) is also a quick option and just requires you to hem the edges!
+A sewn bandana (right) is also a quick option, which just requires you to hem the edges!
 This is a more finished look and the sewn edges will never fray.

 No-sew version of the bandana, with jagged edges, colored with blue and green tie dye